Back to all articles

 Over the last year or so, Google has been testing its latest major iteration of the search engine results page (SERP), called Search Generative Experience (SGE).
 For months, only a small subset of users have had the opportunity to opt into the AI-powered experience.
 But as the rumored full roll-out approaches, it promises to be a seismic shift in search results, affecting all brands’ SEO and SEA strategies.

-As this change ticks closer and closer, should you change marketing efforts when AI comes to page one?
+As this change ticks closer and closer, should you change marketing, content, or media efforts when AI comes to page one?

 What is SGE, and why should marketers care?